 The left row will be seated in the left section facing the stage and right row will be seated in the right section.

 Student Marshals will lead both faculty and the candidates for graduation by their program.
-Program Coordinators Steve Krevisky and Eva Jones will announce the general studies students.
-Jon Morris will read the liberal art students names.
+Program Coordinators will announce their students.
+Dale Griffith will read the liberal art students names.
+Steve Krevisky and Eva Jones will announce general studies students, and Jaime Flores, and Mary Rayappan will announce students receiving certificates.
 Program Coordinators should pick up your graduate name cards at the staff table in the area and distribute them to your candidates.
 Be sure to check with the students for the correct pronunciation of their name.
 If a student is receiving more than one degree and is marching with your program, you should note this on the name card and announce the second degree when you call the graduate to the stage.
 At the appropriate time in the program, approach the microphone and begin calling your graduates to the stage.
 Candidates will hand their cards to you so that you may announce their name.
 Keep graduate name cards in order.
 Please return the cards to the designated committee member in the area when you leave the platform.
 Then return to the Program Coordinator section on the right side of the audience for the remainder of Commencement.

 Procession will start with the Grand Marshal followed by graduating students, led by two Student Marshals.
 Faculty, also led by two Student Marshals, will follow.
 Another two Student Marshals will lead in the platform dignitaries.